AnasNemrawi/data-structures-and-algorithms/javascript/code-challenges/challenge2-array-insert-shift/readme.md

 ## Approach & Efficiency
 >BigO = O(1) => it's a one process that takes the same time independently of how bigger the variables are, so it's a constant time ratio with process.

->Space: complexity is 0(0) since we arendadding any new significant space in our memory, the same array is returned but changed.## Solution
+>Space: complexity is 0(0) since we are not adding any new significant space in our memory, the same array is returned but changed.## Solution

 ``` JavaScript
 function insertShiftArray(arr, value) {